 What’s the solution?
 Having the right information at the right time via a single source of information is one of the main solution.
 Information is key to ensure that a product follows the requirements set by other departments and that all food allergens are properly identified.
 This source of information should be shared with all departments, organized following set guidelines, and always up-to-date.
 Manufacturers can take additional steps towards a better management of allergens, such as enforcing suppliers’ relationships.
 For instance, information received and send from/to suppliers should follow the same structure to guarantee that all required information has been completed (e.g.: certifications, declaration of the presence of allergens in ingredients, etc.).
 A supplier portal will help you facilitate these processes.
 It will easily improve relationships with your suppliers and enforce their accountability, therefore, improving collaboration management.

-Formulation challenge 3 – Requirements from other departments
+#3 Food Formulation Development – Requirements from other departments

 Food and beverage formulation becomes even more complicated when formulators have to take into consideration several requirements.
 Those requirements can vary from claims that the marketing team wants to use on the packaging, list of allergens that are specifically prohibited for a product, to all the country-specific regulations a product must follow.
 It is clear that the R&D team can then be easily overwhelmed by all these requirements and have a hard time accurately and efficiently following them.